 \begin{thm}[Ciucu's Factorization Theorem \cite{Ciucu}] Let $G$ be a bipartite weighted symmetric graph separated by its symmetry axis.
 Then

 \end{thm}

 Consider a $(2m+1)\times(2n+1)$ rectangular chessboard and suppose the corners are black.
 The \textit{Aztec rectangle graph} $AR_{m,n}$ is the graph whose vertices are the white unit squares and whose edges connect precisely those pairs of white unit squares that are diagonally adjacent (see Figure \ref{fourAR}(a) for $AR_{3,5}$).
 The \textit{odd Aztec rectangle graph} $OR_{m,n}$ is the graph whose vertices are the black unit squares whose edges connect precisely those pairs of black unit squares that are diagonally adjacent (see Figure \ref{fourAR}(b) for $OR_{3,5}$).
-If one removes the bottom row of the board $B$ and applies the same procedure the definition of $AR_{m,n}$, the resulting graph is denoted by $AR_{m-\frac12,n}$, and called a \textit{baseless Aztec rectangle} (see Figure \ref{fourAR}(c) for $AR_{5/2,5}$).
-We also consider the graph $AR_{m,n-1/2}$ that is obtained from the Aztec rectangle $AR_{m,n}$ by removing all its leftmost vertices (see Figure \ref{fourAR}(c) for $AR_{3,9/2}$).
+If one removes all the bottommost vertices in $AR_{m,n}$, the resulting graph is denoted by $AR_{m-\frac12,n}$, and called a \textit{baseless Aztec rectangle} (see Figure \ref{fourAR}(c) for $AR_{5/2,5}$).
+We also consider the graph $AR_{m,n-\frac12}$ that is obtained from the Aztec rectangle $AR_{m,n}$ by removing all its leftmost vertices (see Figure \ref{fourAR}(d) for $AR_{3,9/2}$).

-It is worth noticing that when $n=m$, the Aztec rectangle graph $AR_{m,n}$ become the \emph{Aztec diamond graph} $AD_{n}$.
+It is worth noticing that when $n=m$, the Aztec rectangle graph $AR_{m,n}$ becomes the \emph{Aztec diamond graph} $AD_{n}$.
 Elkies, Kuperberg, Larsen and Propp \cite{Elkies1,Elkies2} showed that the number of perfect matchings of $AD_{n}$ is exactly $2^{n(n+1)/2}$.
-The Aztec rectangle graph $AR_{m,n}$ does \emph{not} have perfect matchings in general, however, when certain vertices have been removed from one side of its, the perfect matchings are enumerated by a simple product formula (see e.g. Proposition 2.1 in \cite{Cohn}).
+The Aztec rectangle graph $AR_{m,n}$ does \emph{not} have perfect matchings in general, however, when certain vertices have been removed from one of its sides, the perfect matchings are enumerated by a simple product formula (see e.g. Proposition 2.1 in \cite{Cohn}).

-Next, we consider several variations of the Aztec rectangles \footnote{From now on we use the word ``\emph{Aztec rectangle(s)}" to mean ``\emph{Aztec rectangle graphs}".} as follows.
+Next, we consider several variations of the Aztec rectangles\footnote{From now on we use the word ``\emph{Aztec rectangle(s)}" to mean ``\emph{Aztec rectangle graph(s)}".} as follows.